eryx67/haskell-libtorrent/README.md

 In *examples* directory there are translations of original Python examples.

-This bindings are mostly one to one translation.
+These bindings are mostly one to one translation.
 [Example](http://www.libtorrent.org/reference-Core.html#torrent_handle) of saving resume data from official documentation could look as:

 ```haskell